* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) by Jay Pearson (Oracle A-Team) *

 1. The Connection can be changed in the BI Cloud Service Console, by selecting to option to 'Use a different cloud database' for the connection, as shown below.
 If this is done, then the standard 'TARGET' connection outlined above will automatically load all data into the DBaaS Instance.

-Once the source and target connections have been setup, the next step is to define the actual tables, sql, or files to be used as the sources, and the table(s) that will be loaded in BICS.
+Once the source and target connections have been setup, the next step is to define the actual tables, sql, or files to be used as the sources, and the table(s) that will be loaded.
 This is done under the 'Project' section.

 To source from a table in the on-premise RDBMS created in the previous section, select the 'Data From Table' option under the Project / Relational Data section.